-Numerical simulation came into the focus of interest of applied sciences and engineering in the last decades.
-As a result, the development of numerical techniques for solving partial differential equations (PDEs) has been growing continuously, mainly stimulated by increasing computational resources and ever-challenging demands for practical and theoretical applications.
+resources and ever-challenging demands for practical and theoretical applications.
 Nowadays, there are two main types of numerical techniques for solving PDEs.
-On the one hand, there exist mesh-based or conventional discretization methods; among them, Finite Differences (FD), Finite Volumes (FV) and Finite Elements (FE) methods are of singular interest.
-These techniques are mostly employed in practice due to their robustness, efficiency and high confidence gained through years and years of continuous use and enhancement.
+On the one hand, there exist meshbased or conventional discretization methods; among them the classical finite differences (FD), finite volume (FV) and finite element (FE) methods are of singular interest.
+These techniques are mostly employed in practice due to their robustness, efficiency and high confidence gained through years of continuous use and enhancement.
 On the other hand, there exist meshless methods.
-Having their pros and cons, they offer an alternative to mesh-based techniques.
-Meshless methods are conceptually attractive; however, their practical implementations are not likely to be so and this is a fact which could explain the comparatively little attention that has been devoted to these techniques.
-In spite of this, over the last ten years, some difficulties that arose in conventional methods when performing particular applications have brought meshless methods into the focus of attention.
+Having their pros and cons, meshless methods offer an alternative to mesh-based techniques.
+Meshless methods are conceptually attractive; however, their practical implementations have not succeeded so far to prove their efficiency and this is a fact which can explain the comparatively little attention that has been devoted to these techniques.
+In spite of this, over the last 10 years, some difficulties that arose in conventional mesh-based methods when performing particular applications have brought meshless methods into the focus of attention.